YaredPena/YaredPena/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Yared Pena
 ==================================================================================================================================

-I'm a Senior Computer Science major at the City College of New York.
-My passion lies in crafting innovative solutions, and I've had the privilege of working on diverse projects that showcase my technical prowess.
-I've developed a Twitter clone web application and a weather dashboard called Climate Cast, where I honed my skills in full-stack development.
-Outside of coding, I'm a member of Climb CCNY, the rock climbing club at my school.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [penayared16@gmail.com](mailto:penayared16@gmail.com)
 * 🧠  I'm learning C#